pknell/gitlab-terraform/blog.md

 Click "Next", and then enter the missing parameter values:
 * Stack name: the name of the stack, such as "Terraform-Backend"
 * ExternalId: any random value, such as a new GUID.
 This is an extra security measure, that [AWS documentation explains](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
 It's arguably not needed for our usage since we own all accounts involved, however using it doesn't hurt.
 You'll need to use the same value when running Terraform (in the S3 Backend configuration).
-* RunnerIamRoleArn: The ARN of the runner's role (previously copied into your clipboard when you looked at Outputs of the GitLab Runner stack).
+* GitlabRunnerAccountNumber: The account ID of the DevOps account, which you can get from the Outputs of the gitlab-runner CloudFormation stack.

 Click "Next" twice (to use the default options).
 Then, click the checkbox to allow IAM resource creation, and click "Create".